thomasWeise/aitoa/book/comparing/behavior/README.md

 ![Different algorithms may perform best at different points in time.](\relative.path{performance_cuts.svgz}){#fig:performance_cuts width=74%}

 [@fig:performance_cuts], for instance, illustrates a scenario where the best algorithm to choose depends on the available computational budget.
-Initially, an algorithm&nbsp;$\mathcal{B}$ produces the better median solution quality.
+Initially, an algorithm&nbsp;$\algorithmStyle{B}$ produces the better median solution quality.
-Eventually, it is overtaken by another algorithm&nbsp;$\mathcal{A}$, which initially is slower but converges to better results later on.
+Eventually, it is overtaken by another algorithm&nbsp;$\algorithmStyle{A}$, which initially is slower but converges to better results later on.
 Such a scenario would be invisible if only results for one of the two computational budgets are provided.

 Hence, such progress diagrams thus cannot only tell us which algorithms to choose in an actual application scenario later on, where an exact computational budget is defined.